-Derrick Brooks Charities Youth Programs (“DBCYP”) is designed to reduce the number of juveniles who become involved in the criminal justice system by empowering them with protective and resiliency factors that encourage respect and responsibility for self, their family, community, educational and personal achievement.
+Derrick Brooks Charities Youth Programs (DBCYP) is designed to reduce the number of juveniles who become involved in the criminal justice system by empowering them with protective and resiliency factors that encourage respect and responsibility for their self, family, community, educational and personal achievement.
 Our primary function is to serve as a deterrent to youth who are at risk of not reaching their full potential.
 We serve youth weekly in public schools, recreational centers, and the 13th Judicial Circuit Juvenile Court.
 We prepare youth for their future.
-Recognizing the importance of parental commitment to the success of their children, we attempt to link parental / guardian involvement with youth participants.
-The parent/primary care provider of each youth will be requested to sign an agreement fully committing to the requirements and philosophy of DBCYP.
+Recognizing the importance of parental commitment to the success of their children, we attempt to link parental and guardian involvement with youth participants.
+The parent or primary care provider of each youth will be requested to sign an agreement fully committing to the requirements and philosophy of DBCYP.

 July 2016 – February 2017 Program Updates:

 DBCYP Task Force at the 2016 Bridging the Gap Softball Game

 DBCYP Executive Director, a graduate and community leaders